The Mandalorian season 2 release date – Disney+ series' cast, plot, trailer and latest news

 He told EW: “The new season is about introducing a larger story in the world.
 The stories become less isolated, yet each episode has its own flavour, and hopefully we’re bringing a lot more scope to the show.”

-We’re seemingly building up to a big confrontation with Giancarlo Esposito’s villain Moff Gideon, an ex-Imperial officer who wants to get his hands on The Child for his own nefarious purposes.
+We’re seemingly building up to a big confrontation with Giancarlo Esposito’s villain Moff Gideon, an ex-Imperial officer who has finally captured The Child for his own nefarious purposes.

+Will we be seeing the Mando/Moff faceo-off we’ve all been waiting for in the finale?
+Espositio seemed to hint we would…

 “I’ll be going toe-to-toe with Mando,” said Esposito.
 “It’s an iconic battle.
 I want to disarm him mentally as well.